Updated: Aug 4, 2022

 Most paddle injuries are due to an imbalance in the push and pull muscles of the chest, back, shoulders, and arms.
 To balance my upper body and activate all the smaller muscles I use the Crossover Symmetry system.
 That way, even if you do find yourself up wind or up current in the creek, you'll have confidence that you can paddle home without destroying your shoulders!
 Following a simple protocol like the one created by the guys at CrossOver Symmetry is a recipe for BALANCE and SUCCESS!
 (Use code: April15 for 15% off at checkout.)

 4. Take a technique lesson: Another way to ensure you paddle injury free is to take a lesson with a trained professional.
-WPA Instructors are a great avenue to learn proper technique which will help you paddle properly and decrease injury.
+Finding a reputable, local instructor is a great avenue to learn proper technique which will help you paddle properly and decrease injury.
+If virtual learning is a more feasible route, be sure to pop in at members.theathleteagenda.com for feedback on your stroke or to see resources on technique!
 Professionals can help you with paddle length, proper reach, driving with the hips, and using the proper muscle groups to generate forward momentum.
-Without a lesson, paddlers may be paddling too much with their arms, or have shoulders extended to far overhead; both ways of generating discomfort while paddling.
+Without a lesson, paddlers may be paddling too much with their arms, or have shoulders extended too far overhead; both ways of generating discomfort while paddling.

 To wrap it up...